-Each blade supports two processor sockets that can have four or six processor cores.
-Note that a maximum system size of 64 compute/memory blades (768 cores) per rack is supported at the time this document was published.
+Each blade supports two processor sockets that can use either Intel or AMD processors.
+Note that a maximum system size of 64 compute/memory blades per rack is supported at the time this document was published.
 Optional chilled water cooling may be required for large processor count rack systems.
 Customers wishing to emphasize memory capacity over processor count may request blades configured with only one processor installed per blade.
 Contact your SGI sales or service representative for the most current information on these topics.